 The blandest, most boring work tasks are the perfect kind to do outside.
 Sure, they’ll still be tedious, but at least being outdoors will make your environment more pleasant.
 As most “paperwork” and data entry are done digitally now, you should easily be able to do these outdoors.

 Of course, tasks that require hard copies aren’t ideal to complete outside.
 One good gust of wind will scatter those pages (and your focus) in mere seconds.
+Still, where there’s a will there’s a way and if you want to do paper-based work outside they make clipboards with tie-down straps to keep everything right where it belongs.

 Lunch is the most obvious workday “task” to do outside, but it’s still worth noting!
 Whether you have to work through your lunch break or not, eating outdoors will make it feel more like a break.